ITV Sport: Rugby Union

 The network has broadcast every Rugby World Cup live since 1991, being host broadcaster in 1991, 1999 and 2015.
 The only tournament that ITV has not shown has been the inaugural tournament held in 1987.
-During the eighties and nineties, ITV showed a variety of rugby, including the 1993 British Lions tour to New Zealand, Autumn Internationals and even some club rugby, though this was restricted to certain regions.

-When Sky Sports controversially won the rights to show highlights of England home internationals, including the Five Nations, ITV sub-licensed highlights rights to those games.
+When, in 1996, Sky Sports controversially won the rights to show highlights of England home internationals, including the Five Nations, ITV sub-licensed highlights rights to those games.

 At the same time ITV started coverage of the international Rugby Sevens series.
 This took the form of highlights of most tournaments, with live coverage of those held in England and Wales.
 ITV lost those rights to Sky Sports in 2006, but between 2015 has been showing highlights once again.

-ITV acquired shared rights to the Heineken Cup for a single season in 2001, when Premium TV failed to launch its channel on time.
-These games were shown on the ITV Sport Channel.
+ITV has shown coverage of the Heineken Cup at various points during the tournament's history.
+ITV showed live coverage of semi-finals and final of the very first and for a single season in 2001, when Premium TV failed to launch its channel on time, which it used to bolster the ITV Sport Channel.
+ITV resumed its coverage of the tournament in 2022 when it replaced Channel 4 as the event's terrestrial broadcaster.

-Between the 2008/09 and 2016/17 seasons, ITV showed highlights of Premiership Rugby and the Anglo-Welsh Cup.
-From 2022 coverage of the Premiership will return with ITV showing 5 live matches in the 2021–22 season including the final.
-The weekly highlights show will also return.
+Between the 2008–09 and 2016–17 seasons ITV Sport showed a weekly highlights programme of all Premiership Rugby and Anglo-Welsh Cup matches.
+These rights went to Channel 5, who also broadcast five live matches between 2017 and 2021.
+In 2022, coverage of the Premiership returned with ITV showing seven live matches a season including the final.
+This continues for the 2023–24 season.